asyncomatic/.github/profile/README.md

 To take Async-o-matic for a test drive on your local machine, follow these simple instructions:
 - setup and start [devcloud](https://github.com/asyncomatic/devcloud) on your local machine ([instructions found here](https://github.com/asyncomatic/devcloud/blob/main/README.md));
-- setup and start the [examples](https://github.com/asyncomatic/examples) on your local machine ([instructions found here](https://github.com/asyncomatic/examples/blob/main/README.md));
+- setup and start the [example tests](https://github.com/asyncomatic/examples) on your local machine ([instructions found here](https://github.com/asyncomatic/examples/blob/main/README.md));
 - execute your first Async-o-matic test using ```curl``` or Postman!